Financial-Times/edtech-load-test/README.md

 - `ET_LANTERN_USERS` - number of users to connect to Lantern.
 Input into Jenkins build without `.env`

 ## Todo
-- New 48 hour view for realtime
-- Figure out why all users have to be in multiples of 20
 - Jenkins: if build fail, run Slack message `build failed!`
 - Celebrate